Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 #### Harvard

-Harvard University offers several graduate programs through three distinct faculties.
+Harvard University offers several graduate programs through three different faculties.
 The School of Public Health provides an MSc in Health Data Science, focusing on advanced statistical and computational skills for analyzing health-related data.
 The Faculty of Medicine, in collaboration with the Institute for Biomedical Informatics, offers an MSc in Medical Sciences in Biomedical Informatics, aimed at integrating biomedical data for medical advancements.
 Additionally, the Faculty of Medicine offers a unique postdoctoral fellowship funded by the National Library of Medicine, available to doctorate holders (MD or PhD), for specialized training in biomedical informatics.
 Moreover, a collaborative program between the Faculty of Medicine and the Faculty of Arts & Sciences offers a PhD in Biomedical Informatics, with tracks in Artificial Intelligence in Medicine and Bioinformatics & Genomics, preparing students for innovative research in these areas.

 ##### Outline